Roenicke fired by Red Sox after 1 pandemic-shortened season - WHIZ News

 “I thought Ron deserved to be evaluated without anyone looking over his shoulder,” Bloom said, declining to comment further because “I don’t want to say anything about Alex that I haven’t said to Alex.”

-Roenicke, 64, spent five years as the Brewers manager from 2010-15, winning 96 games and the NL Central title in his first season and finishing as runner-up for NL manager of the year.
+Roenicke, 64, managed the Brewers from 2010-15, winning 96 games and the NL Central title in his first season and finishing as runner-up for NL manager of the year.
 In all, he led Milwaukee to a 342-331 record in five seasons.

-He was 23-36 with the Red Sox entering Sunday’s games.
-Bloom said he wanted to break the news to Roenicke before the end of the season.
+The Red Sox spent much of the shortened season in last place in the division, and finished there on Sunday when the Orioles won their finale to end up one game ahead.
+Bloom said he wanted to break the news to Roenicke before the end of the season, so he could say his goodbyes in person.

 “If Ron wanted the chance to look his players in the eye before we part ways … I didn’t want to take that from him,” Bloom said.